GovernmentConspiracy/Zoom-IP-Theft/README.md

 # Zoom IP Theft

 An extension which places the video source link at the bottom of any distributed Zoom recording.
-Any Zoom video you have credential access to can be downloaded.
+Any Zoom video with proper credentials can be downloaded.

 Use when the in-browser video player is insufferable, but ask permission from the creator before distributing the source.

-This repository is dryly named "Zoom Intellectual Property Theft".
+This repository is *dryly* named "Zoom Intellectual Property Theft".
 Do not open a lawsuit.

 ## Installation: